Shannon family: June Shannon

-June Edith "Mama June" Shannon (born August 10, 1979) is the matriarch of the Shannon family, the mother of Anna, Jessica, Lauryn, and Alana.
+June Elizabeth "Mama June" Stroud (née Shannon; born August 10, 1979) is the matriarch of the Shannon family, the mother of Anna, Jessica, Lauryn, and Alana.
 She was born in McIntyre, Georgia to Sandra Hundley and Marvin Shannon, who divorced when she was two.
 She has three siblings: Joanne "Doe Doe" Shannon, Joanie Shannon (now McDonald) and James Edward Shannon; and two half-sisters, Michelle Shannon and Nicole Shannon.
 Due to childhood cataracts that went untreated, June is legally blind.
-June became pregnant with her first daughter, Anna, at 14 and gave birth just days after her 15th birthday.
-She dropped out of school when she became pregnant, but she later earned her GED.
+At only 14, June became pregnant by her ex-boyfriend David Dunn; she gave birth to daughter Anna just days after her 15th birthday.
+She quit school when she became pregnant, but she later earned her GED.
 June pursued relationships with men who would later become convicted sex offenders; her daughters Jessica and Lauryn were fathered by Michael Anthony Ford (b.
-1977), who was found guilty of trying to exploit oral sex from a minor female online; and she briefly dated Mark McDaniel, who was convicted of abusing Anna and whom Lauryn believed to be her biological father for some time.
+1977), who was found guilty of trying to obtain oral sex from a minor female online; and she briefly dated Mark McDaniel, who was convicted of abusing Anna and whom Lauryn believed to be her biological father for some time.
 Her youngest daughter, Alana, was born in 2005, fathered by Mike Thompson, from whom June split in 2014.

 Alongside Lauryn, June came out as bisexual in 2015.
 She stated she had been intimate with women but had never been in a relationship with one.